 Wherever you wander around the often crowded streets of Thailand, you will most surely come across fruit sellers with their glass-fronted carts with peeled pieces of fresh seasonal fruit stacked around blocks of ice.
 Most of the fruit the vendors sell are familiar to the average tourist with watermelon and pineapple being the chief choices.

 Not only are these fruits nutritious, they make excellent snacks while providing you with some cool comfort from the heat on the street.
-Simply stop and choose a selection of your favourite fruits and the seller will pop them in a cellophane bag for you along with a toothpick.
+Simply stop and choose a selection of your favourite fruits and the seller will pop them in a cellophane bag along with a toothpick.

 Better known tropical fruits grown in Thailand are unmistakable to many of us.
 They include Papaya, Watermelon, Mango and Pineapple.
 There are some lesser known varieties too.
 Orchids and fruit farms around the country produce a host of exotic fruits that are unfamiliar to many new visitors.
 Included are the much-prized Durian, the melt-in-the-mouth Mangosteen, the grapefruit-like Pomelo, the tangy Jack Fruit, the hairy Rambutan and the bizarre looking Dragon Fruit.